Ross Edgley

 Ross Edgley (born 13 October 1985) is a British athlete, ultra-marathon sea swimmer and author.
-He holds multiple world records, but is perhaps most recognised for completing the World's Longest Staged Sea Swim in 2018, when he became the first person in history to swim 1780 mi around Great Britain, in 157 days (voted Performance of the Year by the World Open Water Swimming Association.)
+He holds multiple world records, but is most recognised for completing the World's Longest Staged Sea Swim in 2018, when he became the first person in history to swim 1780 mi around Great Britain, in 157 days (voted Performance of the Year by the World Open Water Swimming Association.)
 In 2024, he also became the first person in history to simultaneously hold official Guinness World Records for long-distance swimming in the sea and river when he broke the record for the longest non-stop, continuous river swim down the Yukon River (318 miles/510km).
+In 2025, he also became the first person in history to swim 1,000 miles (1,609km) around Iceland in 114 days.

-Globally recognised for undertaking athletic adventures in the most hostile conditions for conservation charities, Edgley has completed swims with white sharks in Australia, tiger sharks in the Bahamas and bears in the Yukon River.
-He also swam through the Gulf of Corryvreckan (Scotland) one of the world's largest whirlpools and crossed frozen fjords in the arctic circle where the water temperature was just above freezing (1°C/33.8°F) and documented his training, nutrition, theories and strategies and published them in his books titled The World's Fittest Book (2018), The Art of Resilience (2020), and Blueprint: Build a Bulletproof Body for Extreme Adventure in 365 Days (2021).
-All of which became No.1 Sunday Times Bestsellers and have been translated into several other languages.
+Edgley has documented his training, nutrition, theories and strategies and published them in his books titled The World's Fittest Book (2018), The Art of Resilience (2020), and Blueprint: Build a Bulletproof Body for Extreme Adventure in 365 Days (2021), all of which became Sunday Times bestsellers and have been translated into several other languages.

 Background

 Edgley was born into a sporting family in Grantham, Lincolnshire.
 His father was a tennis coach and his mother was a sprinter.
-Although playing many sports as a child (football, rugby, trail running and tennis), he specialised in swimming and water polo and represented his country internationally at junior level whilst studying at King's Grammar School in Grantham, England.
+Although playing many sports as a child (football, rugby, trail running and tennis), he specialised in swimming and water polo and represented his country internationally at junior level whilst studying at The King's School, Grantham.

 He later gained a sports scholarship to study at Loughborough University's School of Sport and Exercise Science, where he continued to train at the British Swimming National Centre.
 A year into his scholarship, Edgley then retired from international competition and decided to transition into ultra-distance sea swimming instead, which the university supported through the National Centre for Sport and Exercise Medicine.

 In 2019, he received an honorary doctorate from Bishop Grosseteste University (BGU) in Lincoln, for his research into mental and physical resilience and continues to coach and lecture around the world in the science and psychology of adventure.